-- 141. GRM provides an accessible, inclusive, gender-sensitive and culturally appropriate platform for receiving and facilitating resolution of affected persons' grievances related to the project.
+147. GRM provides an accessible, inclusive, gender-sensitive and culturally appropriate platform for receiving and facilitating resolution of affected persons' grievances related to the project.
 A two-tier grievance redress mechanism is conceived, one, at project level and another, beyond project level.
-For the project level GRM, a Grievance Redress Cell (GRC) will be established in PlUs; Safeguards officer, supported by the social, gender and environmental safeguards specialist of CMSC will be responsible for creating awareness among affected communities and help them through the process of grievance redress, recording and registering grievances of non-literate affected persons. - 142.
-GRM aims to provide a time-bound and transparent mechanism to voice and resolve social and environmental concerns linked to the project.
-All grievances major or minor, will be registered.
+For the project level GRM, a Grievance Redress Cell (GRC) will be established in PIUs; Safeguards officer, supported by the social, gender and environmental safeguards specialist of Construction Management and Supervision Consultant (CMSC) will be responsible for creating awareness among affected communities and help them through the process of grievance redress, recording and registering grievances of non-literate affected persons.

+148. GRM aims to provide a time-bound and transparent mechanism to voice and resolve social and environmental concerns linked to the project.
+All grievances - major or minor, will be registered.
 Documentation of the name of the complainant, date of receipt of the complaint, address/contact details of the person, location of the problem area, and how the problem was resolved will be undertaken.
-PIU will also be responsible for follow-through for each grievance, periodic information dissemination to complainants on the status of their grievance and recording their feedback (satisfaction/dissatisfaction and suggestions). - 143.
-In case of grievances that are immediate and urgent in the perception of the complainant, the contractor, and supervision personnel of the CMSC and PIU will resolve the issue on site, and any issue that is not resolved at this level will be dealt at PIU head level for immediate resolution.
+PIU will also be responsible for follow-through for each grievance, periodic information dissemination to complainants on the status of their grievance and recording their feedback (satisfaction/dissatisfaction and suggestions).

+149. In case of grievances that are immediate and urgent in the perception of the complainant, the contractor, and supervision personnel of the CMSC and PIU will resolve the issue on site, and any issue that is not resolved at this level will be dealt at PIU head level for immediate resolution.
 Should the PIU fail to resolve any grievance within the stipulated time period, the unresolved grievances will be taken up at TCMC level.
 In the event that certain grievances cannot be resolved even at TCMC level, particularly in matters related to land purchase/acquisition, payment of compensation, environmental pollution etc., they will be referred to the district level Grievance Redress Committee (GRC) headed by the District Collector.
-Any issue which requires higher than district level inter-departmental coordination or grievance redress, will be referred to the state level Steering Committee. - 144.
-GRC will meet every month (if there are pending, registered grievances), determine the merit of each grievance, and resolve grievances within specified time upon receiving the complaint-failing which the grievance will be addressed by the state-level Steering Committee (SC).
-The SC will resolve escalated/unresolved grievances received. - 145.
-Composition of GRC.
+Any issue which requires higher than district level inter-departmental coordination or grievance redress, will be referred to the state level Steering Committee.

+150. GRC will meet every month (if there are pending, registered grievances), determine the merit of each grievance, and resolve grievances within specified time upon receiving the complaint-failing which the grievance will be addressed by the state-level Steering Committee.
+The Steering Committeewill resolve escalated/unresolved grievances received.

+151. Composition of Grievance Redress Committee.
 GRC will be headed by the District Collector, and members include: PIU head, Safeguards Officer of PIU, representative of TNPCB, one elected representative / prominent citizen from the area, and a representative of affected community.
-GRC must have a women member. - 146.
-State level steering committee will include Commissioner of Municipal Administration as chair, member include managing directors of TNUIFSL, CMWSSB, TWAD Board and others as necessary. - 147.
-Areas of Jurisdiction.
+GRC must have a women member.

+152. State level steering committee will include Commissioner of Municipal Administration as chair, member include managing directors of TNUIFSL, Chennai Metropolitan Water Supply and Sewerage Board, TWAD Board and others as necessary.

+153. Areas of Jurisdiction.
 The areas of jurisdiction of the GRC, headed by the District Collector will be (i) all locations or sites within the district where subproject facilities are proposed, or (ii) their areas of influence within the District.
-The SC will have jurisdictional authority across the state (i.e., areas of influence of subproject facilities beyond district boundaries, if any).
+The Steering Committeewill have jurisdictional authority across the state (i.e., areas of influence of subproject facilities beyond district boundaries, if any).